pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 * Responds to events raised from various parts of the App and updates the UI accordingly.

-The Ui consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `EventTaskListPane`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

-The `Ui` component uses JavaFx UI framework.
-The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of `MainWindow` is specified in `src/main/resources/view/MainWindow.fxml`.

 ## Implementation

 ### Logging